Download the PDF:4163_comp_3_2022_2025

 (a) The University agrees to inform all applicants for employment in the bargaining unit (either verbally or on a posting) that the Union represents the Bargaining Unit and that a Collective Agreement is in effect.

-- The University will provide the Union no later than the fifteenth (15th) of each month with a report of employees paid by time sheet who have worked in the previous month, indicating name, hours worked, department and whether union dues were
+(c) The University will provide the Union no later than the fifteenth (15th) of each month with a report of employees paid by time sheet who have worked in the previous month, indicating name, hours worked, department and whether union dues were paid.

-- The University will provide the Union with the names, departments, email and telephone numbers of the academic and/or administrative departmental contact for all members of the Bargaining unit by October 31st each
+(e) The University will provide the Union with the names, departments, email and telephone numbers of the academic and/or administrative departmental contact for all members of the Bargaining unit by October 31st each year.

 ARTICLE 4 – UNION FACILITIES